Sahil-Shroff/lab2-url-lister/SOLUTION.md

 with 1 master and 4 workers

 The real time and system time increase for the second one, but user time decreases.
+This may be explained by: increasing workers distributes the data processing workload per node, but increases overhead by adding in the time taken for data transfer between nodes and complexity for coordination and task scheduling.
+The increase in real time conveys the fact that the workload is so small that the distribution of it causes more harm by introducing various overheads.